NJDFan/register-maps/registermaps/resource/python/README.rst

 Classes
 =======
-For each compoment, a Python file is written defining the component as a subclass of :py:class:`ctypes.Structure`.
+For each component, a Python file is written defining the component as a subclass of :py:class:`ctypes.Structure`.
 Fields representing gaps in the contiguous region will be named ``_dummy`` followed by a positional number.